Bernard Delfont: Honours

+Personal life

 Delfont married the actress Carole Lynne in 1946.
 They had one son (David) and two daughters (Susannah and Jennifer).

-He was knighted in 1974 and created a life peer as Baron Delfont of Stepney in Greater London on 29 June 1976.
+Death

 He died from a heart attack at his Angmering home in Sussex, England.

 Portrayals

 In the 2018 film Stan & Ollie, which recounts the 1953 tour of the United Kingdom by Laurel & Hardy, he is portrayed by Rufus Jones.

 He is played by Michael Gambon in the 2019 film Judy, which recounts Judy Garland's last days.